 Ultimately, Ferlinghetti was not convicted of his alleged crime of obscenity, because "nine expert witnesses, including literature professors, editors and book reviewers from the San Francisco Examiner and The New York Times," testified that the work had literary value, that is, it offered "a significant and enduring contribution to society and literature."
 They also testified that it was a “prophetic work” and “thoroughly honest.”

 Since that time, traditionally, however, many readers, including teachers, parents, critics, and other literary scholars have resisted the notion that Ginsberg's hysterics had literary merit.
-(One might note that the quotation above from the poem is not welcome on a number of Web sites even in 2019—even this one; thus I have blocked full spelling of the offending words.)
+(One might note that the quotation above from the poem is not welcome on a number of Web sites even in the 21st century—even this one; thus I have had to block full spelling of the offending words.)
 The poem's main claim to fame has always been its confrontational struggle with dignity and morality, not its literary value.

 The speaker in Malcolm M. Sedam's "Desafinado" belongs to that group that finds little to no literary value in Ginsberg's rant and thus holds the Beat poet accountable for what the speaker deems to be the attempted degradation of the soul of humanity.